In this edition

 The following states are asking insurers to waive cost-sharing for telehealth, but have stopped short of requiring it:

-The following states have modified their rules relating to telehealth services in order to make it easier for medical professionals to provide telehealth care and for patients to access it:
+The following states have modified their rules relating to telehealth services to make it easier for medical professionals to provide telehealth care and for patients to access it:

 New Mexico requires insurers to waive cost-sharing for COVID-19, flu, and pneumonia